 On the right, is the current 2021 version in red—Hoover Power Scrub Deluxe Carpet Cleaner Machine, which I have added to my collection (and for $23 less than I paid for Original Hoover 13 years ago—a price that could change any second).
 Now I use and love them both, as do my kids, friends and neighbors.
 Only recently, original Hoover saved the day when he removed more than 40 gallons of water from the carpet in my neighbors’ flooded basement.
 Yep, a workhorse!

 I have a love/hate relationship with carpeting.
 I love how it looks, how it feels under my feet and how it warms up a room.
 But I hate dirty carpet; I cannot abide a spot.
-The thought of what lurks between those fibers gives me the heeby-geebies.
+The thought of what may be lurking between those fibers gives me the heeby-geebies.

 Do you know how some people select carpet color by what won’t show the dirt?
 What?!
 I want the lightest color possible so it WILL show me where the dirt is so I can get rid of it and visually inspect to make sure I have.
 Can you tell how much I love clean carpet?

-The two enemies when it comes to keeping carpet clean and pristine are:
+The two enemies when it comes to keeping carpet clean and pristine:

-And guess what carpet cleaners use to clean carpet?
+And guess what professional carpet cleaners use to clean carpet?
 Soap and water.